 South Korea is surrounded by water on three sides and has various climate zones and high precipitation.
 These conditions lead to a diversity of wildlife.
 The diverse wildlife of South Korea includes more than 18,000 species of animals.
-Though due to urbanization, many of them are on the verge of extinction.
-Thanks to the government’s and conservationist’s efforts that the country is still home to a vast number of majestic wild animals.
+Due to urbanization, many of them are on the verge of extinction.
+Thanks to the government’s and conservationists’ efforts, the country is still home to many majestic wild animals.

-The ten wild animals native to South Korea described here include large mammals like leopard and whale to a small hare.
+The ten wild animals native to South Korea described here include large mammals like leopards and whales to small hares.
+Whether you’re a nature enthusiast or simply looking to learn more about the country’s wildlife, this article is sure to offer an engaging and informative read.

 Amur Leopard has distinct black stripes flanking reddish-orange and white fur.
 They are historically the largest cat in the world and are in the list of endangered wildlife driven to near-critical extinction.
 Seoul Zoo is making efforts for the conservation of Korean leopards.

 This grayish purple, and black whale is the second smallest whale in the world, about 7-8 m in length.
 You can find it in the waters surrounding the coasts of South Korea.
 The common Minke whale is the primary source of whale meat in meat markets, and its population has diminished due to illegal hunting for meat.

 They generally eat small fish, eels, and other water animals.
 However, Killer whales are known to prey on Minke whales.
 Their lifespan is 40-50 years, and they are generally in small family groups of two-three.

 The Wild Boar is a dark coarse furred animal that is big, strong, and fast and can potentially harm humans.
 They roam freely in the mountainsides and, due to their overpopulation, sometimes invade cities and rampage through the streets in search of food.
 You can see wild boars venturing into busy areas.